dmbarbour/wikilon/docs/ABC_Minimalist.md

 * provide hints for rendering of results
 * lightweight symbol structured data

-I use tokens for annotations, gates, sealing, linking, and structured data.
+I use tokens for annotations, gates, sealing, and linking.

 Annotations are identified by a `&` prefix, and have miscellaneous use but always have *identity* semantics.
 For example, `{&par}` marks a block for parallel evaluation, `{&nat}` might assert we have a natural number, and `{&jit}` might tell our runtime to compile some code.